What to do with all this extra time?

 - Prime Video - Free with an Amazon membership.

 - Hulu - Online television and movie streaming service.
 Membership starts at $5.99 per month.

 - Smithsonian Channel - Vast library of original series and documentaries.
 Subscription is $4.99 per month.

 - YouTube - A video platform.
 You don’t need to purchase a subscription to view numerous videos for free.
 Search on the main page for various videos such as TedTalks, National Geographic documentaries, music concerts.

 Learn a New Skill.
 Just go to YouTube and type "How to..." in the search box. eg. how to knit, how to draw, how to solve a Rubik's Cube, etc.

-Listen to a podcast.
+- Podcasts are digital audio files made available on the Internet for downloading to a computer or mobile device, typically available as a series.
+Categories include News, Comedy, Sports, History, True Crime, Society and Culture.
 There are so many interesting podcasts out there.
 Check out Time Magazine's recommendations of the 50 Best Podcasts to find something that meets your interests.

 Listen on a computer through the Tune In Website or download an app to your phone or tablet: Apple Podcast or Stitcher for Android